CaptainCluster/data_intensive_assignment_3/README.md

 Dependencies
 ---
+You need to have Postgresql and Java installed to run this application.
+I also recommend using an IDE like Intellij IDEA.

 1. Flyway - A database migration/version control tool.
 Manages db table creation in this project.
 2. Jooq - Creates Java classes from the tables created with Flyway
 3. Slf4j - The tool I used for printing.
 (Project Lombok)
 4. Spring Boot - Used for easy usage of Java beans (services, repos, etc)
+5. Gradle - Utilizes gradle for configuration and commands